Chase Strangio ’10

-And, as always, the Office of Development and Alumni/ae Relations is here—remotely, for the time being—to serve you.
+And, as always, the Office of Development and Alumni/ae Relations is here to serve you.
 We encourage you to reach out at any time.

-Check our online calendar regularly as we continue to build our virtual programming.
+Check our online calendar regularly as we continue to build our programming.

 Responsibilities may include attending recruitment events such as college fairs and informational sessions, assisting with on-campus events for newly admitted and prospective students, hosting receptions and much more.
-To get involved, contact Associate Director of Enrollment Marketing and Communications Carol Kerbaugh at firstname.lastname@example.org or (617) 373-2395.
+To get involved, contact Associate Director of Enrollment Marketing and Communications Katie Russo at email@example.com.

 The Alumni/ae and Student Professional Network partners law students with graduates working in the legal profession (and non-legal professions).
 An attorney-mentor is someone to whom the student can turn to for “real world” professional advice and, while mentors are not expected to be potential employers, they are asked to provide professional advice and tips to help law students prepare for fulfilling careers.
 Mentor/student relationships can be as simple as sending emails back and forth or talking on the phone.
 If mentors have the time, in-person meetings are always welcome.

 To register to be a mentor, go to the NUSL Symplicity site.

 If you already have a NUSL Symplicity username and password, simply log in at the above link and go to the “Network” tab to complete your mentor profile.

 If you do not have a NUSL Symplicity username and password, you will be able to register for an account at the above link.
 Once your registration is complete, you can log in and complete your mentor profile.